-This course closely reads the texts of the major British writers of the 16th and early 17th centuries, including Sidney, Spenser, Donne, Jonson, and Milton.
-Though the course stresses the analysis of primary texts, it also locates these texts within the religious, political, and philosophical crises that distinguish the early modern era.
-The course familiarizes students with the criticism of these writers and their work by requiring an oral presentation and a research paper.
+This literature course focuses on the major texts of Spenser, Donne, and Milton.
+Along with their close reading of the primary texts, students will locate these texts within the religious, political, and philosophical crises that distinguish the early modern era.
+The course familiarizes students with the criticism of these writers and their work by requiring that they write a short essay, deliver an oral presentation on a scholarly article, take a midterm and final exam, and compose a research-based paper.
 Prerequisites: Completion of EL 102 Language and Rhetoric and at least one introductory-level literature course.
 Three credits.